dm82m/hass-Deltasol-KM2/README.md

 │   ├── __init__.py
 │   ├── const.py
 │   ├── manifest.json
-│   └── sensor.py
+│   ├── sensor.py
 │   └── deltasolapi.py
 ```

 ## Configuration

 Configuration variables:
-- `username`: Email address used for logging into WEM Portal
+- `username`: Username used for logging into Deltasol KM2
-- `password`: Password used for logging into WEM Portal
+- `password`: Password used for logging into Deltasol KM2
 - `host`: Hostname or IP address of your Deltasol KM2
 - `scan_interval (Optional)`: Defines update frequency.
 Optional and in seconds (defaults to 5 min, minimum value is 1
   min)